rmay1er/tranzlition-bot/README.md

 - Ensure your API keys are valid and have proper access permissions.
 - Check server logs (via PM2 or your process manager) for runtime errors.
 - Validate network and firewall settings if the bot cannot reach Telegram or OpenAI APIs.
-- The deployment workflow expects the bot to be run using PM2 with process name `ttsbot`.
+- The deployment workflow expects the bot to be managed using PM2 with the process name `tranzlition-bot`.

 ---